-- A2.2 Broadcasters are not obliged to propose alternative arrangements, nor is Ofcom required to accept any proposal as a substitute for meeting the requirements set out in paragraphs 1.23 to 1.26. - A2.3 Broadcasters may discuss possible alternative arrangements for channels with smaller audience shares with Ofcom in advance of a formal proposal, and Ofcom encourages them to do so.
+- A2.2 Broadcasters are not obliged to propose alternative arrangements, nor is Ofcom required to accept any proposal as a substitute for meeting the requirements set out in paragraphs 5.7 to 5.10. - A2.3 Broadcasters may discuss possible alternative arrangements for channels with smaller audience shares with Ofcom in advance of a formal proposal, and Ofcom encourages them to do so.
 In any case, in order that broadcasters and / or third parties have sufficient time to plan for the implementation of alternative arrangements, broadcasters should submit proposals no later than 31 July in the year before they wish to implement them.
-If they do not submit proposals by this date, broadcasters are likely to be obliged to implement the requirements set out in paragraphs 1.23 to 1.26.
-Provided the proposals contain sufficient information, Ofcom will aim to decide whether or not to accept the proposed alternative arrangements by 31 August. - A2.4 Ofcom will consider proposals from individual broadcasters or groups of broadcasters of both domestic and non-domestic channels with smaller audience shares for alternative ways of achieving the objective of making more accessible programming available to deaf or hard of hearing hearing impaired sign language users. - A2.5 In determining whether to accept the proposed alternative arrangements, Ofcom will consider whether they would be likely to provide better assistance for deaf people using sign language, Ofcom will consider in particular whether the proposed alternative arrangements would:
+If they do not submit proposals by this date, broadcasters are likely to be obliged to implement the requirements set out in paragraphs 5.7 to 5.10.
+Provided the proposals contain sufficient information, Ofcom will aim to decide whether or not to accept the proposed alternative arrangements by 31 August. - A2.4 Ofcom will consider proposals from individual broadcasters or groups of broadcasters of both domestic and non-domestic channels with smaller audience shares for alternative ways of achieving the objective of making more accessible programming22 available to deaf or hearing impaired d/Deaf sign language users. - A2.5 In determining whether to accept the proposed alternative arrangements, Ofcom will consider whether they would be likely to provide better assistance for deaf people using sign language, Ofcom will consider in particular whether the proposed alternative arrangements would: - a) contribute to a diversity of accessible programming broadcast between 7am and 11pm; - b) incorporate effective mechanisms for taking account of the views of deaf groups about the preferences of deaf people for accessible programming;